perfsonar/unibuild/README.md

 In the directory containing this file, run `make`.
 Unibuild will install any dependencies, self-build and install.
-A repository containing all packages will be placed in the `REPO` directory.
+A repository containing all packages will be placed in the `unibuild-repo` directory.

 Short summary: